Jacobsonradical/CIRC-Helper/README.md

 </div>

-Okay, I understand that you may like this, but we have to.
+Okay, I understand that you may not like this, but we have to.
 JupyterHab also provides terminal, but it is really slow.

 ### How to connect
 ```bash